-- Asynchronous and event-driven programming (since it’s the way the microservice architecture functions);
+Asynchronous and event-driven programming (since it’s the way the microservice architecture functions);

 Orchestration technologies (Kubernetes, Swarm, etc.);

-- Understanding of Docker.
+Understanding of Docker.

 Not only will such competence allow you to build an application with the microservices architecture but it will also enable you to combine it with other architectural patterns.
-For instance, the combination of a monolith with microservices is often implemented by enterprises with legacy software that want to make a smooth transition to a more efficient software design.
+For instance, the combination of a monolith with microservices is often implemented by enterprises with legacy software that want to make a smooth transition to more efficient software design.

 The need to migrate to microservices often arises when the dedicated development team gets too big.
 As a result, it slows down and it takes more and more time to implement new features.
 In addition, it’s difficult to scale such a team further.

 Microservices need to be developed in small agile teams.
 So, choose a vendor with adopted agile culture and be ready to give autonomy to your software developers.
 If you already have a big dedicated team working on your product, be ready to reorganize it into several agile teams and make them more independent.
-Also, your nearshore provider should have experience in delivering such projects.
+Also, your nearshore microservices provider should have experience in delivering such projects.
 Company management should be able to synchronize the work of all your teams and scale them when needed.

 First of all, consider established IT providers that have been on the market for a while.
 Look for the companies that understand the importance of accumulated knowledge for the success of the project and know how to build long-term partnerships.
 Also, they should have a positive employer image and enough capacities to scale up your dedicated team.

 The knowledge of your microservices architecture is especially valuable due to its custom-made structure.
-Your outsourced developers accumulate this expertise while building your application, and it is very important for proper maintenance of your product.
+Your outsourced developers accumulate this expertise while building your application, and it is very important for the proper maintenance of your product.
 So make sure that your outsourced team offers full post-launch support.

 To increase efficiency and avoid risks during releases of new functionality, they should also be able to automate the release process.
 Moreover, the team that knows they would be responsible for solution support, will try to foresee and mitigate as many risks as possible.
 They will protect it against security breaches and vulnerabilities, and they will think about its scalability from day one.